The symplectic nature of the space of dormant indigenous bundles on algebraic curves: Preliminaries

-Let $X$ be a complex analytic space (resp., a complex analytic space over a complex analytic space $S$).
-We shall write $\mcO_X$ for the structure sheaf of $X$ consisting of holomorphic functions, $\Omega_X$ (resp., $\Omega_{X/S}$) for the sheaf of holomorphic $1$-forms of $X$ (resp., the sheaf of holomorphic $1$-forms of $X$ over $S$), and $\mcT_X$ (resp., $\mcT_{X/S}$) for the dual $\mcO_X$-module of $\Omega_X$ (resp., $\Omega_{X/S}$).
+Suppose that $X$ is a complex analytic space (resp., a complex analytic space over a complex analytic space $S$).
+Then, we shall write $\mcO_X$ for the structure sheaf of $X$ consisting of holomorphic functions, $\Omega_X$ (resp., $\Omega_{X/S}$) for the sheaf of holomorphic $1$-forms of $X$ (resp., the sheaf of holomorphic $1$-forms of $X$ over $S$), and $\mcT_X$ (resp., $\mcT_{X/S}$) for the dual $\mcO_X$-module of $\Omega_X$ (resp., $\Omega_{X/S}$).

-Let $X$ be a scheme (resp., a Deligne-Mumford stack) of finite type over $\mbC$.
+Next, let us suppose that $X$ is a scheme (resp., a Deligne-Mumford stack) of finite type over $\mbC$.
 Then, we shall write $X^\mr{an}$ for the complex analytic space (resp., the complex analytic stack, i.e., the stack in groupoids over the category of complex analytic spaces equipped with the analytic topology) associated with $X$.